sampi/finger/README.md

 > Browser Compatibility: Any browsers with support for the Web MIDI API (Google Chrome (desktop & Android), Android Browser, Samsung Internet)

-> Copyright notice: All of the visual artwork was made by Teenage Engineering, I am just using it for fun here.
+> Copyright notice: All of the visual artwork and sequencer patterns were made by Teenage Engineering, I am just using it for fun here.